-You must be a high school junior or senior, a current Girl Talk Leader, and be interested in pursuing a degree and career in STEM.
+You must be a high school junior or senior, a current Girl Talk participant, and be interested in pursuing a degree and career in STEAM.

 The Give, Love, Laugh Scholarship was created by Natural Life and Girl Talk to encourage high school Girl Talk Leaders to live a passionate and fulfilling life by creating and executing a community service project which effects positive change around them.
 This scholarship embodies the spirit of both Natural Life and Girl Talk and our shared desire to inspire girls to help make the world a better place.

 Natural Life and Girl Talk together award two (2) applicants a $2,500 cash college scholarship to aid with their college career!

 Deadline to Apply: March 15, 2021

 You must be a high school senior, a current Girl Talk Leader, and have led and completed your community service project before the application deadline to apply.

 CONGRATULATIONS TO OUR 2020 WINNER CHLOE KOPEREK!
 Click here to hear from Chloe.